Vitamin D and your health

 How does vitamin D help?

-In sufficient amounts, vitamin D can help prevent diseases such as rickets (deformed bones) in children, osteomalacia (soft bones) and osteoporosis (brittle bones) in adults, and tooth loss in the elderly.
+In sufficient amounts, vitamin D can help prevent diseases such as rickets (deformed bones) in children, osteomalacia (soft bones) and osteoporosis (brittle bones) in adults, and (along with calcium) tooth loss in the elderly.

 There's evidence that vitamin D can help maintain a healthy immune system.
 And some research suggests that it might reduce the risk for certain cancers.